 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NAIA|

 Campus Info & Services

 Baker University offers a number of student services including nonremedial tutoring, placement service, and health service.
 Baker University also offers campus safety and security services like 24-hour foot and vehicle patrols, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Baker University, 85 percent have cars on campus.
 Alcohol is permitted for students of legal age at Baker University.

 |Health insurance offered||No|

 At Baker University, 82.9 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $12,350.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.